What are Terpenes and why do they matter?

 Earth has its own flavour which we don’t get to taste or smell anymore.
 Remember the smell of mud on a rainy day?

-Imagine treating your senses and your body with this intense earthy aroma and taste everyday by consuming good quality Full Spectrum CBD Oil.
+Imagine treating your senses and your body with this intense earthy aroma and taste everyday by consuming good quality Broad Spectrum CBD Oil.
 Note, CBD Oil Isolate will not give you this benefit of Terpenoids as Isolate CBD Oil is stripped off the Entourage Effect that pure and authentic CBD Oil can offer.

 The profile of Terpenes will differ greatly depending on different cultivars and the purpose of growing.
 Hemp grown to produce CBD Oil will have a different profile when compared to growing with the purpose of cultivating Cannabis.